KielCruey/blog/src/content/posts/cmake-series-1-setting-up-cmake.md

 :::note
 You will see a "*" on the left side of the generator's name when scrolling down the list.
 That's the default value and we need to change it.

-Currently, my setup was generating for "NMake Makefiles", so that's why we saw the error above since we don't have those dependencies on our machine.
+Currently, my setup was generating for "NMake Makefiles", so that's why we saw the error above, since we didn't have NMake Makefiles dependencies on our machine.
 :::

 Let's delete the build folder, and use this new command to directly state what generator that should be used.